-Investigators should contact the Department of Biostatistics as early as possible when planning a study.
+Investigators should contact the Department of Biostatistics and Health Data Science as early as possible when planning a study.
 Once the study protocol is approved, the department can begin to help implement a study plan.
 To begin the process of developing the data management, sample size justification and analysis plan for a proposed grant/protocol, investigators should submit a draft of the grant/protocol itself.
 The specific aims and research design and methods sections are of utmost importance, but having the background and significance and preliminary studies sections are also important because they can provide valuable information for developing both the sample size justification and overall analysis plan.

-The Department of Biostatistics can help investigators develop a budget for a study.
+The Department of Biostatistics and Health Data Science can help investigators develop a budget for a study.
 Information required to begin the process of preparing a budget estimate includes a draft of grant/protocol, project title, primary investigator name and contact information, funding agency, submission date, funding date, length of funding, budget contact (with phone number and email address), membership status with Cancer Center (yes or no).
 Other information that may be needed: drafts of all data collection tools, approximate number of interviewers/data collectors (if applicable), ballpark estimate of how much money/percent of time will be available for biostatistics services.

-After the initial meeting with the researcher, the primary biostatistician on the project or a designee will prepare a detailed estimate of the funding needed based on the scope of work and the Department of Biostatistics fee schedule (see table below).
+After the initial meeting with the researcher, the primary biostatistician on the project or a designee will prepare a detailed estimate of the funding needed based on the scope of work and the Department of Biostatistics and Health Data Science fee schedule (see table below).
 This includes determining what types of biostatistics support personnel are needed for the project (see fee schedule below for list of roles).
 Please contact George Eckert for further information.

 |PhD Student Statistician